henrik42/hearts/README.md

 # hearts

-Simple implmentation of game of hearts
+Simple implementation of game of hearts. (in German)